samjwill/nvim-unception/README.md

 through the terminal buffer conflict with arguments provided to the initial host session, they probably won't work.

+When the server session receives the command, the old terminal buffer is deleted when the new file is switched to.
+It assumes that the terminal buffer used to send the command will be the one under the cursor at the time the server receives the command.
+This happens extremely quickly, so it should not be an issue unless you're the Flash, but it's worth noting.

 # Troubleshooting

 If something goes horribly wrong, try deleting the pipe in the `/tmp/` directory.
 It will be named `nvim-<username>.pipe`.